Analysis of Regularized Learning in Banach Spaces for Linear-functional Data: Theorems of Regularized Learning

 where $\Funset$ is any relatively compact set in $\Banach_{\ast}$.
-The (iii) also shows that $f^0$ is the minimum-norm minimizer of Optimization \eqref{eq:TRM}.
-This indicates that the ``best'' approximate solution could be computed by the regularized learning. \end{remark}
+The (iii) also shows that $f^0$ is a minimum-norm minimizer of Optimization \eqref{eq:TRM}.
+This indicates that the ``best'' approximate solution could be obtained through regularized learning. \end{remark}